OBDDimal/FeatureIDE-Service/README.md

 #### Output
 * name: String - The name of the featuremodel
 * selection: Array\<String> - The features that are selected
+* deselection: Array\<String> - The features that are deselected
-* impliedSelection: Array\<String> - The features that need to be selected because of the first selection
+* impliedSelection: Array\<String> - The features that need to be selected because of the first selection/deselection
+* impliedDeselection: Array\<String> - The features that need to be deselected because of the first selection/deselection
+* openParents: Array\<String> - The features where the selection/deselection led to open children
+* openChildren: Array\<String> - The features where one of the features needs to be selected to have a valid configuration
 * content: Array\<Byte> - The content of the featuremodel